All salon owners must have a good salon business plan.

 Example of a Salon Revenue Model

-Let’s continue to use the salon located in the busy business district also in the example.
+Let’s continue using the salon in the busy business district and the example.

 “The beauty salon will make money by offering full service packages to business women working in the area with high income but limited time.
 Retail products will be part of the pre-defined packages and make up 25% of total salon turn over.
 The services packages will be offered on a subscription program or sold separately at a premium price.”